switchupcb/copygen/README.md

 }
 ```

-where `Field` is replaced with the field it will receive _(i.e int)_, and `Type` is replaced with type it will return _(i.e string)_.
+where `Field` is replaced with the field it will receive _(i.e int)_, and `Type` is replaced with the type it will return _(i.e string)_.

 ## Optimization

 ### Shallow Copy vs. Deep Copy
 The library generates a [shallow copy](https://en.m.wikipedia.org/wiki/Object_copying#Shallow_copy) by default.
-An easy way to deep-copy fields with the same return type is by using `new()` as/in a converter function.
+An easy way to deep-copy fields with the same return type is by using `new()` as/in a converter function or use a custom template.

 ### Pointers
 Go parameters are _pass-by-value_ which means that a parameter's value _(i.e int, memory address, etc)_ is copied into another location of memory.
 As a result, passing pointers to functions is more efficient **if the byte size of a pointer is less than the total byte size of the struct member's references**.
 However, be advised that doing so adds memory to the heap _[which can result in less performance](https://medium.com/@vCabbage/go-are-pointers-a-performance-optimization-a95840d3ef85)_.

-You can read this article for more information on memory: [What Every Programmer Should Know About Memory](https://lwn.net/Articles/250967/).
+Read this article for more information on memory: [What Every Programmer Should Know About Memory](https://lwn.net/Articles/250967/).

 ## Contributing